 referring to his resurrection.
 Jesus was the first person to receive a

-resurrected body, and the rest of us will receive a body in the first resurrection,
+resurrected body, and we who believe in Jesus will receive a body at the First

 (66k)